wlandau/targets-tutorial/README.md

 # Help

 Post an issue to <https://github.com/wlandau/targets-tutorial> to ask for help.
-Please follow the [code of conduct](https://github.com/wlandau/targets-tutorial/blob/master/CODE_OF_CONDUCT.md).
+Be sure to follow the [code of conduct](https://github.com/wlandau/targets-tutorial/blob/master/CODE_OF_CONDUCT.md).